What it is

 Who it's for

 Mid-size nonprofit marketing teams with real technology (HubSpot, Salesforce, Mailchimp with automation) that nobody on staff can configure or interpret.
-Organizations whose tech stack was set up by someone who left.
-Executive Directors who want an honest recommendation, not a vendor pitch, before making a digital investment.
-Solo practitioners who need a marketing strategy that fits their practice, not a content calendar template.
+Organizations whose CRM was set up by someone who left.
+Executive Directors preparing for a major grant cycle who need their digital presence to survive funder scrutiny.
+Organizations spending staff hours on manual processes that should run automatically.
+Privacy-critical organizations evaluating self-hosted alternatives to standard SaaS.

 What it produces